Odor

-An odor (American English) or odour (Commonwealth English; see spelling differences) is caused by one or more volatilized chemical compounds that are generally found in low concentrations that humans and many animals can perceive via their sense of smell.
-An odor is also called a "smell" or a "scent", which can refer to either a pleasant or an unpleasant odor.

-While "odor" and "smell" can refer to pleasant and unpleasant odors, the terms "scent", "aroma", and "fragrance" are usually reserved for pleasant-smelling odors and are frequently used in the food and cosmetic industry to describe floral scents or to refer to perfumes.
+An odor (American English) or odour (Commonwealth English; see spelling differences) is a smell or a scent caused by one or more volatilized chemical compounds generally found in low concentrations that humans and many animals can perceive via their olfactory system.
+While smell can refer to pleasant and unpleasant odors, the terms scent, aroma, and fragrance are usually reserved for pleasant-smelling odors and are frequently used in the food and cosmetic industry to describe floral scents or to refer to perfumes.

-Physiology of smell
+Odor physiology

 Sense of smell

 The perception of odors, or sense of smell, is mediated by the olfactory nerve.
 The olfactory receptor (OR) cells are neurons present in the olfactory epithelium, which is a small patch of tissue at the back of the nasal cavity.
 There are millions of olfactory receptor neurons that act as sensory signaling cells.
 Each neuron has cilia in direct contact with the air.
 Odorous molecules bind to receptor proteins extending from cilia and act as a chemical stimulus, initiating electric signals that travel along the olfactory nerve's axons to the brain.

 When an electrical signal reaches a threshold, the neuron fires, which sends a signal traveling along the axon to the olfactory bulb, a part of the limbic system of the brain.
 Interpretation of the smell begins there, relating the smell to past experiences and in relation to the substance(s) inhaled.
 The olfactory bulb acts as a relay station connecting the nose to the olfactory cortex in the brain.
 Olfactory information is further processed and forwarded to the central nervous system (CNS), which controls emotions and behavior as well as basic thought processes.

 Odor sensation usually depends on the concentration (number of molecules) available to the olfactory receptors.
 A single odorant is usually recognized by many receptors.
 Different odorants are recognized by combinations of receptors.
 The patterns of neuron signals help to identify the smell.
 The olfactory system does not interpret a single compound, but instead the whole odorous mix.
 This does not correspond to the concentration or intensity of any single constituent.

 Most odors consist of organic compounds, although some simple compounds not containing carbon, such as hydrogen sulfide and ammonia, are also odorants.
 The perception of an odor effect is a two-step process.
 First, there is the physiological part.
 This is the detection of stimuli by receptors in the nose.
 The stimuli are recognized by the region of the human brain which handles olfaction.
 Because of this, an objective and analytical measure of odor is impossible.
 While odor feelings are personal perceptions, individual reactions are usually related.
 They relate to things such as gender, age, state of health, and personal history.